 NEW!
 Buy and sell safely with virtual options - Learn More

 The historical significance of this Italianate home is impressive!
 This residence was a meeting house for the Friends of Tecumseh [the fourth society of the Quaker denomination] as well as being an Underground Railroad station before the Civil War.
 The home was built by Aaron Comfort.
-He arrived in Tecumseh on May 16, 1840 and he died at his home on November 28, 1852.
+He arrived in Tecumseh on May 16, 1840 and he died on November 28, 1852.
 The construction enjoys balloon framing.
-Lightning impacted the home and because of a fire in 2002, it took one year to rebuild.
-The detail of the reconstruction is fabulous.
-The plasterer came from Traverse City!
 All rooms are good sized.
 Nice rebuilt elevated deck; circular asphalt drive; fenced in rear yard [septic drain field is located there].
 Detached 2.0 car garage and dog kennel.
 The residence sits on a corner lot and comprises 1.06 acres.
 Volume ceilings throughout and some are coved.
-Township taxes!
+Township taxes! $7,000 Flooring Allowance for any offer that moves to close.

 Don't worry!
 We'll never spam you or sell your details.
 You can unsubscribe whenever you'd like.